 - one factor that may aid in weight loss.

-Carob is a wonderful food all by itself, and has wonderful benefits, but I feel its best to consider as a replacement for cacao if a) you don’t like cacao (or chocolate), or b) have issues with cacao or chocolate for any of your body’s neurological or adaptive stress systems.
+Carob is a wonderful food all by itself, and it has wonderful health benefits.
+However, it is best to consider carob as a replacement for cacao if a) you don’t like cacao (or chocolate), or b) have issues with cacao or chocolate for any of your body’s neurological or adaptive stress systems.

 After all, while it seems most everyone adores chocolate, it wears some folks out.
 Carob is a great way to give your body a break, alkalize and try something new.
 So, why not pick some up the next time you’re at the store and try adding a little to your diet this week?